firefly-iii/docs/docs/docs/data-importer/faq/installation-errors.md

 ## I changed my configuration, but I still get the old values?

 - I fixed an error, but I'm still "Unauthenticated"
-- FIDI doesn't recognize my new access token
+- The data importer doesn't recognize my new access token

-FIDI stores some settings in cookies.
+The data importer stores some settings in cookies.
 They persist even when you restart the Docker container or reboot.

 1. Clear your cookies
 2. Press "\[Reauthenticate\]"
-3. Browse to `/flush` on your FIDI installation
+3. Browse to `/flush` on your installation

 Any of these options should work.